How I transformed a static dashboard

 Two-level filtering for flexible analysis

 There are page-level filters that apply across all charts, and individual chart filters for more granular analysis.
-This structure allows analysts to view trends while still enabling deep dives into specific datasets, reducing time spent on repetitive filtering.
+This structure allows analysts to view trends while still enabling deep dives into specific datasets.

 Start Fast with Dashboard Templates (Future iteration)

-During MVP testing, I uncovered a common use case: analysts frequently used this feature to create quarterly business reports, which often followed a consistent visual structure.
+During MVP testing, I uncovered a common use case: analysts frequently used this feature to create with consistent visual structures.
 Inspired by tools like Notion, I designed a phase 2 update that provides pre-designed dashboard templates to help users skip the setup and focus on insights.

 Results